-write expository prose for various purposes and audiences develop a mature writing process which may include prewriting, planning, drafting, conferring, revising, and editing/proofing select and use rhetorical patterns purposefully write correct, clear, cohesive, and effective English vary style purposefully through manipulating sentence rhythms, sentence variety, vocabulary, and figurative language read mature expository and persuasive prose by student and professional writers vary their reading approach for different purposes analyze expository prose by identifying controlling ideas, supporting ideas, dominant rhetorical pattern, tone and features of style summarize expository prose in own words to reflect coherently the original's ideas, organization, and tone research topics for expository papers use a variety of sources, which may include personal knowledge, interview, print, and other media choose to summarize, paraphrase, or directly quote from sources integrate the results of research into expository papers document sources fully and ethically, according to specified bibliographic conventions
+- 1. Write expository prose for various purposes and audiences. - Develop a mature writing process, which may include prewriting, planning, drafting, conferring, revising and editing/proofing. - Select and use rhetorical patterns purposefully. - Write correct, clear, cohesive, and effective English. - Vary style purposefully through manipulating sentence rhythms, sentence variety, vocabulary and figurative language. - 2.
+Read mature expository and persuasive prose by student and professional writers. - Vary their reading approach for different purposes such as research and criticism. - Analyze expository prose by identifying controlling ideas, supporting ideas, dominant rhetorical pattern, tone and features of style. - Summarize expository prose in their own words to reflect coherently the original's ideas, organization, and tone. - 3.
+Research topics for expository papers. - Use a variety of sources, which may include personal knowledge, interview, print, and other media. - Choose to summarize, paraphrase, or directly quote from sources. - Integrate the results of research into expository papers.

+Document sources fully and ethically, according to specified bibliographic conventions.